 First up is Petra – when you think of Jordan, you’re probably dreaming up images of Petra and the Treasury.
 This was probably what I was most excited about for my whole trip, and oh my goodness, it proved me right.
+Petra is jaw-dropping and belongs on the list of the top tourist attractions in Jordan.
 We rolled up to Petra at 6 AM opening time and then spent about 9 hours exploring the site.

 A few must-sees: the Treasury (duh!), but also make sure to hike up to get those Insta-perfect views of the Treasury.
 A trip up to the Monastery is also 100% worth it.
 You can’t see it without exerting some effort and hiking up some stairs.
 To give you an idea of my activity level that day, I ended the day with 42,000 steps and 150 flights of stairs (thanks Fitbit)!

 Some tours just show you the Treasury, but please take my word when I say you NEED to spend more time exploring.
-Petra was the absolute highlight of my trip and definitely my top tourist attraction in Jordan, hands down.
+Petra was the absolute highlight of my trip and definitely at first on my list of top tourist attractions in Jordan, hands down.

 As far as how to get there, Jordan does not have reliable public transportation that will take you everywhere you want to go, so you can either take a day tour to Petra from Amman or you could spend the night in Petra (hire a driver to take you there) and go in bright and early.
 I will say that entering at 6 AM was an incredible experience—we got to walk in without anybody in front of us, which gave the whole experience a truly special feel.
 This experience is a must-do for your Jordan bucket list.

 One thing to note—Petra has donkeys that you can ride.
 However, my guide warned us NOT to ride them since they’re treated really poorly.
 Hiking up the stairs on my own two feet wasn’t too hard, so I wanted to pass along the message to please be nice to the donkeys!